belgianmobileid/doc/_OIDC/authentication.md

 First, you will need to create a button to allow your users to authenticate with itsme®.
 Check the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/ux/buttons-1518207548" target="blank">Button design guide</a> before you start the integration.

-Upon clicking this button, the user will be redirected to our Front-End. itsme® then take care of authenticating him.
+Upon clicking this button, the user will be redirected to our Front-End. itsme® then take care of their authentication".

 ## Securing the exchange of information